allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 }
 ```

-Notice that using a private API is a violation of the iPhone developer
+Notice that using a private API is a violation of the iOS Developer Program
-agreement.
-Any app found using a private API is being rejected by Apple.
-Even
+Agreement.
+Any app found using a private API is rejected by Apple.
+Even if such
-if such app passes the Apple review, for example by hiding selectors with
+app passes the Apple review, for example by hiding selectors with simple
-simple [ROT13](https://en.wikipedia.org/wiki/ROT13), the app can be unstable.
+[ROT13](https://en.wikipedia.org/wiki/ROT13), the app can be unstable.
 Checking for `respondsToSelector:`?
 Still unsafe, because any private method
 behavior could change anytime or cause a trap after detecting an illegal flow.
 Do not ever try to release such code!